Welch Building is closed as a result of a structural issue. Please call or email if you need to reach us.

 Professional Bio

-Dr. Bird is Associate Professor of ecological anthropology, with broad interests in how social and ecological factors interact to influence patterns of resource use and their archaeological expressions.
+Dr. Bird is Professor of Anthropology, with broad interests in how social and ecological factors interact to influence patterns of resource use and their archaeological expressions.
 He focuses especially on questions about livelihood decisions and habitats, exploring the dynamics of human subsistence practices, their role in ecosystem function, and their archaeological implications in Australia and Western North America.
-His current projects involve collaborations between Indigenous communities, ethnographers, ecologists, geographers and archaeologists on interdisciplinary topics including the socio-ecological organization of foraging economies, anthropogenic habitat modification, and environmental change.
-Much of his field time is spent in close collaboration with Martu - the Traditional Owners of a large Native Title determination in the Great and Little Sandy Deserts, Western Australia - working on issues of hunting practices, fire ecology, and sustainability.
-Previously Dr. Bird spent many years conducting field work with Meriam Islanders in the Torres Straight on inter-tidal subsistence strategies and coastal archaeology.
-His work on subsistence ecology is widely published in international science journals
+He has worked closely with Martu Aboriginal communities in Australia’s Western Desert for over 25 years.

 Selected Publications